toggledbits/Reactor-docs/docs/Run-Lua-Action.md

 Like scene Lua, if your script returns boolean _false_, execution of the actions in the activity stops at that point.
 If anything other than boolean _false_ is returned (including nothing), execution continues.

+!!! attention
-> NOTE: Because Reactor is a plugin, and Vera runs plugins in different sandboxes (environments) from other plugins and startup Lua, globals defined outside of Reactor are not visible to Lua in Reactor.
+    Because Reactor is a plugin, and Vera runs plugins in different sandboxes (environments) from other plugins and startup Lua, globals defined outside of Reactor are not visible to Lua in Reactor.
 If you have a library of functions you define in your startup Lua, you can convert this code to a Lua module, which can then be used in startup Lua, scene Lua, Reactor Run Lua actions, or anywhere else.
 See "Converting Startup Lua to a Module" below.

 ## Error Logging